 - Complete a thorough and appropriate fact finding.

-- When making recommendations, explain the reasons for the recommendations and avoid the extremes of exaggeration or oversimplification.
+- When making recommendations, explain the reasons for the recommendations and avoid exaggeration or oversimplification.

 - Provide prospects with the facts about the products and strategies available to them so they can make an informed decision.
-Clients must always have full understanding of recommendations why.
+Clients must always have full understanding of recommendations.
 Simple disclosure is not enough.

 - Make every effort to determine the prospect’s risk tolerance and tailor your recommendations accordingly.